local-projects/ofxApp/ReadMe.md

 * Set a "Project Name", the name you want your project binary to have.
 * Click "Generate" to create the project; keep Project Generator open.
 * Go to ```Your_Repo/ExternalAddons/ofxApp/``` (or ```/addons/ofxApp``` if you use vanilla OF) and copy the file ```addon_config.make``` to your new project folder; and rename it to ```addons.make```.
-* Back to Project Generator, click on the "Project Path" texfield once to make the app refresh - the addons list should update.
+* Back to Project Generator, click on the "Project Path" text field once to make the app refresh - the addons list should update.
 Click on "Update" to re-create your project files.
 At this point, all the addons dependencies for _ofxApp_ should be covered.
 * Add these __PreProcessor Macros__ to your project: ```USE_OFX_FONTSTASH```, ```USE_OFX_FONTSTASH2```, ```USE_OFX_HISTORYPLOT```, ```NANOVG_GL2_IMPLEMENTATION``` (\*or NANOVG_GL3_IMPLEMENTATION) and ```OFX_APP_NAME=xxxx``` (where xxxx is your "Project Name" - see 1.2).
 * Your project should compile cleanly now.